Ruta 7, km 230

 Patagonia National Park

 Patagonia Park contains and protects the highest levels of biodiversity found in Chile’s Aysen region.
-Home to many endangered species, such as the nationally treasured huemul deer, puma, and Andean condor, the park provides scientists and wildlife lovers alike the chance to experience these rare species first hand.
+Home to many endangered species, such as the nationally treasured huemul deer, puma, and Andean condor, the park provides wildlife lovers the opportunity to encounter these rare species first hand.

 Nosy guanacos frequent the Lodge lawns and campgrounds, huemul line the banks of Lake Cochrane, and pink Chilean flamingos bathe near the banks of Lake Seco.
 Whether you are hiking the trails or gazing out of the Lodge windows, the park’s wildlife is sure to captivate and inspire.